-One way to do that is with rocks, which are a natural feature in desert landscapes.
+One way to make your backyard look natural is with rocks, which are a natural feature in desert landscapes.
 Rocks also serve another purpose: They give the eye a place to rest.
 Picture these cacti without the rocks.
-They’d seem like a big jumble without any focal point.
+They'd seem like a big jumble without any focal point.
 Here are some excellent tips for moving heavy objects, such as rocks.

 Mix it Up